 Planting and transplanting work

 Autumn is a really good time for transplanting work because the soil has sufficient moisture thanks to regular rain showers.
-The ground is still warm from the summer and autumn and so the plants still have enough time to get used to their new position and form new roots.
+The ground is still warm from the summer, therefore the plants still have enough time to get used to their new position and form new roots.

-New plants can also be planted in the autumn with a clear conscience.
+This means new plants can also be planted in the autumn with no need to worry.
 This is the last chance before the winter to bring a bit of colour into the garden.
-For roses, for example, autumn - before the first ground frost - is the ideal planting time.
+Roses, for example, should be planted ideally in Autumn, before the first ground frost.

 Cutting herbaceous perennials, bushes and shrubs

 When shrubs go yellow, their stems bend towards the ground or they start to go to seed, it is time to cut them down.
 This is because the plants are now drawing their sap back to their roots.
 If they are not cut down, they may decay.

 Bushes and shrubs can be cut to approximately a quarter of their size.
 This can, however, vary according to the type of bush or shrub.
 You can usually find more information about this from plant labels or your local garden centre.

 Hedges should be pruned for the last time in autumn to prevent decaying if damp accumulates.
 Only cut deciduous hedges back as far as you can without creating any holes as these will not grow back over the winter, leaving the hedge looking bare.
 Any tree leaves lying on the hedge should also be removed as otherwise the hedge will not get enough fresh air and sun, resulting in rot.